 The IASLC (International Association for the Study of Lung Cancer) 8th edition lung cancer staging system was introduced in 2016 and supersedes the IASLC 7th edition.

 Standard-of-care lung cancer staging ideally should be performed in a multidisciplinary meeting using the information provided ...

-Lymph node imaging has become an important task for the radiologist in present days, aiding the clinician in determining whether they are benign or malignant.
-Multiple modalities are being used for the assessment and characterization of lymph nodes, each with its advantages and drawbacks.
+Lymph node imaging is a useful technique, aiding the clinician in determining whether nodes are benign or malignant.
+Multiple modalities are used for the assessment and characterization of lymph nodes, each with its advantages and drawbacks.

 Magnetic resonance neurography (MRN) is a relatively new non-invasive imaging technique for dedicated assessment of peripheral nerves.

 It is used to assess peripheral nerve entrapments and impingements as well as localization and grading of nerve injuries and lesions.

 Malignant ovarian lesions can have typical sonographic features, and thus ultrasound is the imaging of choice for initial evaluation of suspected ovarian neoplasm.

 The features of malignant ovarian neoplasm on ultrasonography include: